nZEDb/nZEDb_Misc/Guides/Various/Cache/Guide.md

 >>Some people will install multiple (different) cache servers because they have various projects that require different ones.
 >>In terms of performance, APCu should be the fastest, but it can only be used on the same server nZEDb runs.
 >>If run on the same server as nZEDb and using sockets, Memcached / Redis should be only slightly slower to APCu in terms of performance.
->>You can install multiple Memcached or Redis servers, multiple servers can be connected to, unlike APCu.
+>>You can install multiple Memcached or Redis servers, multiple (of the same type - 3 memcached servers for example) servers can be connected to, unlike APCu.

 >How does caching benefit nZEDb?
 >>nZEDb uses these cache servers to cache mainly MySQL query results.